Student Learning Outcomes for English Majors in the Bachelor of Arts Program at Kansas State University

 - Participate in discussions by listening to others' perspectives, asking productive questions, and articulating original ideas.

-In 2012-2013, the English Department assessed Outcome # 6: “Demonstrate integrative and independent thinking, originality, imagination, experimentation, problem solving, or risk taking in thought, expression, or intellectual engagement,” and Outcome # 7: “Tailor writing for various audiences and purposes.”
-For Outcome 6, 25% of the students assessed performed at an exemplary level (“High Pass” or “A” level work); 60% performed at an advanced level; only 14% performed at the minimum level or below.
-For Outcome #7, 34% of the students assessed performed at an exemplary level; 42% performed at an advanced level; 22% performed at the minimum level or below.
-In some cases, students were practicing process writing and revision, resulting in a higher evaluation than if they only prepared one draft of a given assignment.
-However, most members of the English Department are committed to the practice of process writing and believe that all students would benefit from the opportunity to revise and improve their work.
-Faculty who participated in the assessment process during 2012-13 for Outcome 6 noted that students need more exercises in class or more scaffolding leading up to major assignments, but they welcomed opportunities to help students think in innovative and imaginative ways about their assignments.
-For Outcome 7, faculty identified assignments that pushed students to consider audiences other than the instructor.
+In 2013-2014, the English Department assessed Outcome # 6: “Demonstrate integrative and independent thinking, originality, imagination, experimentation, problem solving, or risk taking in thought, expression, or intellectual engagement,” and Outcome # 7: “Tailor writing for various audiences and purposes.”
+For Outcome 6, 95% of the total number of assessed students met minimum expectations.
+76% met advanced expectations.
+30 % met exemplary expectations.
+For Outcome #7, 87% of the total number of assessed students met minimum expectations.
+72% met advanced expectations.
+29% met exemplary expectations.
+Faculty who participated in the assessment process during 2013-14 for Outcome 6 noted that students need more exercises in class or more scaffolding leading up to major assignments, but they welcomed opportunities to help students think in innovative and imaginative ways about their assignments.
+For Outcome 7, faculty identified assignments that required students to consider real-world audiences other than the instructor.
 While students at times struggled to identify what these public or specialized audiences might know and need to understand, instructors found the process of teaching students to write for specific audiences valuable and worthwhile.
-One of the instructors assessing this outcome notes, “I see a lot of power in this method, namely real-world ‘prompts’ with audiences determined by externally derived writing tasks.”
-Faculty will continue to pursue opportunities for students to conceive of and experience real-world writing experiences in their K-State English courses.
+The English Department faculty will consider revising Outcome # 7 to include specific reference to real-world learning: “Tailor writing for various audience and purposes, including writing that addresses real, responsive audiences beyond the professor.”
+The senior exit survey is undergoing revision in 2014-15.
+Additionally, for 2014-2015, the Department will complete its assessment of Outcome # 6 and commence assessment (for a three year term) of Outcome # 8: (“Participate in discussions by listening to others' perspectives, asking productive questions, and articulating original ideas”).